JowoScript/JowoScript/README.md

 <strong>
 	Small talk The chiken chiken of HRD in government and company how are your everyday ? hahahaha
 	<br><br>
-	you can't talk to me directly because you're still a chicken everyday hahahaha
+	you can't talk to me directly because you're still a chicken everyday in the world wide hahahaha
 	<br><br>
 	Piye kabare HRD siapa di hapus dari dunia ini.
 HRD or nepotisme.
 Katanya HRD pintar dulu test gue.
 	<br><br>